Fukuoka · Fukuoka City

-Nokonoshima, a teardrop-shaped island 10 minutes by ferry from Meinohama Port in western Fukuoka, is barely 3 km long and home to 800 residents, a small wine-making operation, and the Nokonoshima Island Park — one of Japan's most complete seasonal flower gardens.
+Nokonoshima, a teardrop-shaped island by ferry from Meinohama Port in western Fukuoka, is barely 3 km long and home to 800 residents, a small wine-making operation, and the Nokonoshima Island Park — one of Japan's most complete seasonal flower gardens.
 The park rotates its plantings through the year: poppies and cosmos in spring, hydrangeas and sunflowers in summer, cosmos again in autumn, narcissus and cabbage flowers in winter.

-The island's western shore, facing the open Genkai Sea, is undeveloped — unpaved paths through farmland, narrow fishing harbors with wooden boats, and a lighthouse at the southern tip accessible by a 30-minute walk through pine forest.
+The island's western shore, facing the open Genkai Sea, is undeveloped — unpaved paths through farmland, narrow fishing harbors with wooden boats, and a lighthouse at the southern tip accessible by a short walk through pine forest.
 This western circuit, known only to locals, is entirely separate from the tourist park experience and represents the island most visitors never see.

 Opening Hours